sherlock-audit/2023-04-blueberry-judging/README.md

 See [Issue 94](https://github.com/sherlock-audit/2023-02-blueberry-judging/issues/94)

-# Issue M-7: Issue 290 from previous contest has not been fully addressed by fixes
+# Issue M-6: Issue 290 from previous contest has not been fully addressed by fixes

 Source: https://github.com/sherlock-audit/2023-04-blueberry-judging/issues/117

 ## Found by
-0x52, HonorLt, cducrest-brainbot
+0x52, HonorLt, cducrest-brainbot, dacian

 ## Summary